For Prospective Transfer Students

 Credit evaluations: The Registrar provides credit evaluations only for admitted transfer students.

 Transfer students should normally expect Swarthmore credit for all college years work done prior to transfer.
 The criteria the Registrar uses to award course credit depends on whether the courses come from a liberal arts curriculum, and whether courses might generally fit within or reasonably supplement Swarthmore's curriculum.
 Most pre-professional courses like Nursing and Business (or Accounting or Management or Marketing) courses probably will not transfer, but liberal arts courses generally transfer, particularly if they come from subjects and fields Swarthmore teaches.
 Most credit awards are departmental without carrying specific Swarthmore course numbers.
 Exact course articulation is not required.
-However, Swarthmore normally does not award credit for work done during the high school years (see high school years policy).
+Furthermore, Swarthmore normally does not award credit for work done during the high school years (see high school years policy).

 About majoring: All transfer students are expected to meet with and carefully plan their academic program with their academic advisors upon arrival at Swarthmore, normally during Orientation (in the week before fall semester classes start).
 Swarthmore departments expect most of the major courses to be done here at Swarthmore.
 Sophomores apply for a major in the spring semester of the sophomore year.